lucienjll/data-science-2025/challenges/c11-psaap-assignment.md

   the output `T_norm`; so they are all “significant” in that sense.
 What does this tell us about the limitations of statistical significance for interpreting regression coefficients?
-  - The statistical significance for the regression coefficients isn’t directly related to the significance of the effects
+  - The statistical significance of the regression coefficients isn’t directly related to how large the effects are compared to others.

 ## Contrasting CI and PI